space-sh/space/doc/space.md

   * `@clone: space-sh/ssh space-sh/docker`:
        Clone those modules

-  * `@debug: varname is: ${varname}`:
+  * `@debug: varname is: @{varname}`:
-       Output using "_debug" during preprocess stage.
+       Output using "_debug" during preprocess stage, you need to use the -v4 flag to see the debug output.

   * `@include: path/ssh.yaml|/some/node/(arg1 arg2)`:
-       Include the ssh.yaml file and filter on /some/node, also assign the preprocess variables @{1} and @{2} to values arg1 resp arg2.
+       Include the ssh.yaml file and filter on /some/node, also assign the preprocess variables @{1} and @{2} the values arg1 resp arg2.
 The arguments are space separated and optional.
        The filter is also optional.
        To include from within the same file leave out the filename, as: `@include |/filter/.`
        Absolute paths are also allowed.